Vintageinfo – All About Vintage Lighting

 Wilhelm Wagenfeld

-From 1919 on Wilhelm Wagenfeld went to the drawing academy in Hanau were he graduated as a master student of the painter Reinhold Ewald
+From 1919 onward, Wilhelm Wagenfeld studied at the drawing academy in Hanau, where he graduated as a master student under painter Reinhold Ewald.

-Wilhelm Wagenfeld married in 1925 with Else Heinrich.
-In the same year he filed a patent for a technical improvement of the table lamp; a glass version.
-He wanted to avoid conflicts of use with the Bauhaus, who continued to produce and market his lights.
+Wilhelm Wagenfeld married Else Heinrich in 1925.
+In the same year, he filed a patent for a technical improvement of the table lamp — a glass version.
+He wanted to avoid conflicts of use with the Bauhaus, which continued to produce and market his lights.

-In 1928 Wagenfeld took over the management of the metal workshop of the Staatliche Bauhochschule Weimar (State University of Applied Sciences): Metal appliances, table and ceiling lamps were produced here.
+In 1928 Wagenfeld took over the management of the metal workshop at the Staatliche Bauhochschule Weimar (State University of Applied Sciences), where metal appliances, table lamps and ceiling lamps were produced.

-In the following years he designed many utensils such as coffee pots, tea pots, glasses, kitchenware and crockery.
+In the following years, he designed many everyday objects such as coffee pots, tea pots, glasses, kitchenware, and crockery.

 World War II

-In 1943 Wagenfeld was dismissed from military service because of requests from the glass industry.
-In 1944 he refused to join the NSDAP ( the German Nazi Party) and was sent to a aviator corps on the Eastern Front as punishment.
-He was captured by the Russians and was a prisoner of war for a while.
+In 1943 Wagenfeld was released from military service due to requests from the glass industry.
+In 1944 he refused to join the NSDAP (German Nazi Party) and was consequently transferred to an aviator corps on the Eastern Front as punishment.
+He was captured by the Russians and held as a prisoner of war for some time.

 Peill + Putzler

-From 1953 until 1958 he designed lighting for Peill + Putzler and Heinz Neuhaus.
-In 1953 he also founded his Werkstatt Wagenfeld (Workshop Wagenfeld) in Stuttgart.
+From 1953 to 1958 he designed lighting for Peill + Putzler and Heinz Neuhaus.
+In 1953 he also founded his own Werkstatt Wagenfeld (Wagenfeld Workshop) in Stuttgart.

-His long collaboration with Lindner started in 1955 and lasted until 1970 were he developed a comprehensive lighting program.
+His long collaboration with Lindner began in 1955 and lasted until 1970, during which he developed a comprehensive lighting program.

-In 1978 his workshop was closed and two years later, in 1980 Tecnolumen began to produce the Bauhaus lamps.
+In 1978 his workshop closed, and two years later, in 1980, Tecnolumen began producing the Bauhaus lamps.

-Wagenfeld died in Stuttgart in 1990.
-His resting place is in Collex-Bossy, Switzerland
+Wilhelm Wagenfeld died in Stuttgart in 1990.
+His resting place is in Collex-Bossy, Switzerland.

-Wilhelm Wagenfeld was awarded many times.
-It is one of the most celebrated German designers.
+Wilhelm Wagenfeld received numerous awards and is regarded as one of the most celebrated German designers.

 Lindner & Co.
 LJS